 There is incredible power in association and we can benefit ourselves by making wise choices in this area.
 It is extremely important that we avoid exposing ourselves to those who have a negative bent and who use their speech in a defamatory or judgmental way.
 Hang around with people who are happy, positive upbeat and grateful and you’ll find yourself cultivating those same empowering qualities.

-Are you thinking about the people you associate with?
+Are the people you associate with a good emotional influence?

-Do you have friends that help you maintain a positive outlook?
+Do your friends help you maintain a positive emotional outlook?

 The Lines are open!